-- ◆ Shuffle the Monster cards into their own deck.
-Do the same for the Encounter cards and Treasure cards.
-Place these three decks in easy reach of all the players.
-Randomize all of the Trap tokens and keep them face down in easy reach of all the players. - ◆ Give each player a Sequence of Play card as a reminder of how play proceeds. - ◆ Place the die and the various figures in easy reach. - ◆ Pick your next adventure from the adventure book.
-If you're playing your first game, play Adventure 1: Escape. - ◆ Check the "Adventure Setup" section of the adventure book to see if your chosen adventure calls for any of the game pieces you set aside. - ◆ Unless the adventure says otherwise, place the Start tile in the center of the table and place two Healing Surge tokens beside it.
-These are the group's surges for this adventure. - ♦ When you choose a Hero, take that Hero's Hero card, Power cards, and the figure that matches the Hero.
-The name of each Hero is printed on the base of the figure. - ◆ Unless the adventure says otherwise, place each player's Hero figure on any square of the Start tile.
+- ♦ Shuffle the Monster cards into their own deck.
+Do the same for the Encounter cards, Treasure cards, Trap cards, Spell cards and Elder Rune cards.
+Place these decks in easy reach of all the players.
+Randomize all of the Trap tokens and keep them face down in easy reach of all the players.
+Complex Trap tokens are kept in a separate pile and only come into play when their card is drawn. - ◆ Give each player a Sequence of Play card as a reminder of how play proceeds. - ◆ Place the die and the various figures in easy reach. - ◆ Pick your next adventure from the adventure book.
+If you're playing your first game, play Adventure 1: Mopping Up. - ◆ Check the "Adventure Setup" section of the adventure book to see if your chosen adventure calls for any of the game pieces you set aside. - ◆ Unless the adventure says otherwise, place the Entry Well tile in the center of the table and place two Healing Surge tokens beside it.
+These are the group's surges for this adventure. - When you choose a Hero, take that Hero's Hero card, Power cards, and the figure that matches the Hero.
+The name of each Hero is printed on the base of the figure. - ◆ Unless the adventure says otherwise, place each player's Hero figure on any square of the Entry Well tile.
 Adventures and cards refer to the players as "Heroes." - ◆ Each Hero card tells you how many and which Power cards you can choose for that Hero.
-In your early games, you can use the Power cards suggested in the front of the adventure book.
-(See "Choosing Power Cards" on page 14 for details on how to choose Power cards in later games.)
+In your early games, you can use the Power cards suggested on the back of the adventure book.
+(See "Choosing Power Cards" on page 15 for details on how to choose Power cards in later games.)
 Set aside any Power cards that aren't used in this adventure. - ◆ Set up the Dungeon tile stack (the deck of tiles) using the setup instructions in the adventure you have selected.
 You are now ready to begin play.
 The adventure tells you any other rules you need in the "Special Adventure Rules" section.